Adlai Stevenson II: Early life and education

 Stevenson left Bloomington High School after his junior year and attended University High School in Normal, Illinois, Bloomington's "twin city", just to the north.
 He then went to boarding school in Connecticut at The Choate School (now Choate Rosemary Hall), where he played on the tennis team, acted in plays, and was elected editor-in-chief of The Choate News, the school newspaper.
-Upon his graduation from Choate in 1918, he enlisted in the United States Naval Reserve and served at the rank of seaman apprentice, but his training was completed too late for him to participate in World War I.
+Upon his graduation from Choate in 1918, he enlisted in the United States Naval Reserve for World War I. He served as a seaman apprentice while undergoing training but the Armistice of November 11, 1918 ended the war while he was still in training, and he was discharged as a seaman second class in January 1919.

 He attended Princeton University, becoming managing editor of The Daily Princetonian, a member of the American Whig-Cliosophic Society, a member of the Quadrangle Club, and received a B.A. degree in 1922 in literature and history.
-Under prodding from his father he then went to Harvard Law School, but found the law to be "uninteresting", and withdrew after failing several classes.
+Under prodding from his father, he then went to Harvard Law School, but found law to be "uninteresting", and withdrew after failing several classes.
 He returned to Bloomington where he wrote for the family newspaper, The Daily Pantagraph, which was founded by his maternal great-grandfather Jesse Fell.
 The Pantagraph, which had one of the largest circulations of any newspaper in Illinois outside the Chicago area, was a main source of the Stevenson family's wealth.
 Following his mother's death in 1935, Adlai inherited one-quarter of the Pantagraph's stock, providing him with a large, dependable source of income for the rest of his life.

 A year after leaving Harvard, Stevenson became interested in the law again after talking to Supreme Court Justice Oliver Wendell Holmes Jr. When he returned home to Bloomington, he decided to finish his degree at Northwestern University School of Law, attending classes during the week and returning to Bloomington on the weekends to write for the Pantagraph.
-Stevenson received his J.D. degree from Northwestern in 1926 and passed the Illinois state bar examination that year.
+Stevenson received his J.D. degree from Northwestern in 1926 and passed the Illinois state bar examination the same year.
 He obtained a position at Cutting, Moore & Sidley, one of Chicago's oldest and most prestigious law firms.